A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Evaluate Annotation Quality

 \subsection{Fix Data Issues and Improve Prompts Iteratively}

 Once potential data issues have been identified, the next step is to iteratively refine both the data and the prompting procedure.
-This process typically involves three complementary actions: (1) fixing the data itself, (2) improving the prompt or task specification, and (3) re-running the annotation workflow to verify improvements.
+This process typically involves three complementary actions: (1) fixing the data itself, (2) improving the prompt (or sometimes the research task specification itself), and (3) re-running the annotation workflow to verify improvements.

 \paragraph{1.~Correct or flag problematic items.} If disagreements stem from clear human or LLM errors (e.g., invalid label values, missing entries, or mismatched examples), these cases should be corrected or flagged for exclusion.
-When corrections are uncertain, it is good practice to keep both the original and revised versions in a transparent audit trail, noting the rationale for each change.
+When corrections are uncertain (e.g., due to human disagreements), it is good practice to keep both the original and revised versions in a transparent audit trail, noting the rationale for each change.
 In projects with multiple annotators, such cases can also be reviewed by an adjudicator or majority vote to ensure consistency.

 \paragraph{2.~Refine prompt instructions.} When disagreements reflect systematic LLM misinterpretations, the prompt itself likely needs revision.
 Common improvements include clarifying category definitions, adding boundary examples, explicitly stating how to handle ambiguous or multifaceted cases, and enforcing stricter output formatting.
-For instance, if the LLM tends to overestimate specificity, the prompt can be refined with counterexamples (e.g., ``Responses that only restate the goal without a concrete plan should receive a 0'').
+For instance, if the LLM tends to overestimate goal specificity scores, the prompt can be refined with counterexamples (e.g., ``Responses that only restate the goal without a concrete plan should receive a 0'').
 Iterative prompt adjustments are particularly effective when combined with structured outputs (e.g., JSON schema) that enforce the required response format.

 \paragraph{3.~Re-run and re-evaluate.} After each refinement round, re-run the annotation and re-calculate agreement metrics to assess improvement.
 A well-documented iteration log, including date, prompt version, and agreement statistics, allows researchers to track progress and determine whether changes in agreement reflect genuine prompt improvement or random variation.
 When multiple prompt versions are tested during the iterative development process, their performance can be tracked in a comparison table or plot.
 More systematic prompt comparison and selection are discussed further in \autoref{sec:best_prompt}.